Characters from the tv series Dark Matter (2015).

 - Non-Idle Rich: Although Derrick Moss started out as a corporate CEO and philanthropist do-gooder, the murder of his wife led him to take the investigation/avenging into his own hands.

 - Surgical Impersonation: One is not the real Jace Corso.
 He somehow duplicated Corso physically and stole his identity to infiltrate the Raza.
 He's actually a corporate CEO by the name of Derrick Moss and Marcus Boone (Three) is the prime suspect in his wife's murder.
 Whatever technique he used to acquire Corso's appearance, it's detailed down to minute features of the skin and impressive even by the future-tech standards of the setting.
+Although his real appearance wasn't drastically different from Jace's; they're both good-looking brown-haired Caucasian guys with the same build.

 Four/Ryo Tetsuda/Ryo Ishida